Best Cheap Non-Chinese Smartphone Alternative

 Happy new year to everyone.
 Had a hard time picking what to eat today with so much food on the table for the new year.
 Hope our next new years will be better, but I am still very happy to spend it with my family, and later with many of my friends online.

-So, our article for today is about the best affordable alternative to cheap Chinese smartphones.
-I think there's a huge market out there looking for good alternatives to powerful low cost Chinese smartphones.
-We have India after multiple border clashes, and people in many Southeast Asian nations because of territorial disputes, and many more.
+So, our article is about the best affordable alternatives to cheap Chinese smartphones.
+I believe there's a huge market out there looking for good alternatives to powerful, low-cost Chinese smartphones.
+We have India, after multiple border clashes, and people in many Southeast Asian nations because of territorial disputes, and many more.

 So that's our article/recommendation for today.
-Hope you all have a happy day...with me.
-Happy new year again, everybody.
+I hope you all have a happy day, and I appreciate you spending this time with me.
+Happy New Year again, everybody.

 Don't forget to subscribe.